denten-books/plain-text/4-chapter.md

 sleeves, somewhere between 1/4 and 2 inches thick, depending on the tape format.
 Reading from the ledger, Krapp counts at least nine boxes.
 Spool five, recorded on his thirty-ninth birthday, is found in box three.
-Given modest storage-box capacity, we would expect at least fifteen to twenty spools per box.
-Which means that after more than forty years of recording, Krapp would have accumulated at least several hundred reels, and at least as many hours of recording (assuming, conservatively, that his recording sessions lasted around a reel each).
+Given modest storage-box capacity, we would expect about fifteen to twenty spools per box.
+Which means that after more than forty years of recording, Krapp would have accumulated on the order of several hundred reels, and at least as many hours of recording (assuming, conservatively, that his recording sessions lasted around a reel each).

 Krapp's collection has seen better times, for even the archetypal librarian of the self must face the problems faced by any librarian.
 The theoretically